Benedict-Ik/NZRegionWalksAPI/README.md

-We implemented the CreateRegion() method in this branch
+We implemented the CreateRegion() method in this branch by using the newly created CreateRegionDTO class.